offensive-vk/auto-repo-sync/README.md

 Git Repo Sync enables you to synchronize code to other code management platforms, such as GitLab, Github, Bitbucket etc.

-This Action does not use Docker as its Runtime.

 ## Example

 You can use the following example as a template to create a new file with any name under `.github/workflows/`.